The Problem of Dynamic Programming on a Quantum Computer: Dynamic Programming

-Notice that by the above definition of the reward function, we have implicitly assumed all actions in set $A$ are \emph{admissible} for all states in $S$.
-For a DP in which this condition is not naturally satisfied by the model (i.e., some actions are not allowed at certain states), we may, without loss of generality, let an originally inadmissible action $a$ at a state $s$ map it with a null state additionally defined.
+By the above definition of the reward structure, we have implicitly assumed that all actions in set $A$ are \emph{admissible} for all states in $S$.
+For a DP in which this condition is not naturally satisfied by the model (i.e., some actions are not allowed at certain states), we may, without loss of generality, let an originally inadmissible action $a$ at a state $s$ map $s$ to a null state additionally defined.